bonniema/SQL-Challenge-Problem/README.md

 ## The Database:

 This database contains three tables: Incidents, Officers, and Subjects.
-Explore the data in each of the tables in dalla-ois.sqlite.
+Explore the data in each of the tables in dallas-ois.sqlite.

 ## Your Challenge: